CORETEQ/mixin-ui/CODING_STANDARDS.md

 #### Prefer CSS classes to tag names for styling

 We avoid targeting tag names in favor of CSS classes to prepare for Angular's planned [selectorless components](https://angular.dev/roadmap#developer-velocity) feature.
-Use CSS class names prefixed with `x-` instead of tag names.
+Use CSS class names prefixed with `x-` instead of tag names:

 ```scss
 /** Do: */